CloaksPlus/WindowsInstaller/TOU.md

 # Cloaks Plus Installer Terms of Use

 This code is provided publicy for review but is stricty provided with ***All Rights Reserved***.
-You cannot modify or redistribute this code without ***explicit*** permission from a developer or high ranking staff member of Cloaks Plus (e.g. a Administrator, Head Administrator, Official Representative, or Owner).
+You cannot modify or redistribute this code without ***explicit*** permission from a developer or high ranking staff member of Cloaks Plus (e.g. an Official Representative or Owner).

 ## Contribution